GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 ---
-title: Contributing to GDquest's projects
+title: Contributing to GDQuest's projects
 description: Do you want to become a Free Software contributor?
 This guide is here to help you learn everything you need!
 author: nathan